softwareconstruction240/softwareconstruction/instruction/console-ui/console-ui.md

 ## Reading from Standard In

 In order to create a complete console based application you need to also receive input from your user.
-When you java program executes, the operating system usually streams the buttons pressed on a keyboard to the `System.in` object.
+When your java program executes, the operating system usually streams the buttons pressed on a keyboard to the `System.in` object.

 To demonstrate reading from the keyboard, we can modify our calculator to read our numbers from what the user is typing instead of reading it from the application arguments.
 To do this we wrap `System.in` with the `Scanner` class so that we can read from the user's input a line at a time.
 Once the user presses `Enter` we can parse out the numbers and output the result.